 Tyson Foods:

-The pandemic affected almost everything, including our food supply chain.
-Workers at a Tyson Foods pork plant in Iowa were forced to work longer hours in cramped quarters to meet demand.
-As a result, COVID-19 spread quickly, and several workers died from contracting the virus.
+Workers at a Tyson Foods pork plant in Iowa were forced to work longer hours in cramped quarters during a virus outbreak to meet a sudden rise in demand.
+As a result, many contracted the virus, and a number were reported to have died.
 To make matters worse, supervisors at the Waterloo, Iowa, plant allegedly participated in a pool betting on how many workers would become ill from the virus.
 This not only came across as cruel, but the company is now facing legal ramifications as families of the deceased have filed lawsuits.

 WeWork: